syncthing/docs/intro/gui.rst

 Out of Sync
 	shows how much data needs to be synchronized from other devices.
 Note that this is the sum of all out of sync *files* - if you already have parts of such a file, or an older version of the file, less data than this will need to be transferred over the network.

+Error
+	describes the problem when the folder is in state Stopped.
+One possible message is "folder marker missing".
+This means that the root directory of this folder does not contain a file or directory called ``.stfolder`` (marker).
+Syncthing stops when this marker goes missing to prevent data loss e.g. when the folder path was unmounted.
+If the marker was deleted accidentally, just recreate it and press the rescan button in the UI.

 Device View
 -----------